-A Bentley SUV has finally been confirmed and the new car set to be made at the factory in Crewe, Cheshire, rather than alongside the next Audi Q7 in Bratislava, Slovakia, as previously suggested.
+The long-awaited Bentley SUV has been confirmed, although we still don't know what it's called, what it will cost or even what it will look like - though our exclusive images give us a good idea.
+The new Bentley SUV is set to be made at the firm's factory in Crewe, Cheshire, rather than alongside the next Audi Q7 in Bratislava, Slovakia, as previously suggested.

 Dr Martin Winterkorn, chairman of the board at the Volkswagen Group, said: “We believe in the UK as a competitive location for industrial production.
 Bentley fans all around the world are looking forward to its first SUV.
 Together we will make this car another true Bentley – powerful, exclusive and successful.”

 CEO Dr Wolfgang Schreiber told Auto Express: “We already have 2,000 pre-orders without customers knowing the price or styling.
 Since the concept we’ve worked hard on the exterior and interior, and it’s now ready for final development.
 It looks more like a Bentley; more modern.”

 Schreiber doesn't expect to have the ultra-luxury SUV segment to himself for very long though: “Competition is always good for the customer.
 We all know Rolls Royce is thinking about an SUV, Aston Martin is also considering one we all know about the Range Rover.
 There could even be some others that come along.”

 And Bentley's sales and marketing director, Kevin Rose, is confident that the SUV will be a showroom success: “Thirty per cent of our existing customers already have a high-end SUV, so if we can convince even a small amount of those into buying the car we have a very strong business case indeed.”